 Temperature Ratings Explained

 Being able to compare one brand's 20°F bag against another's used to be a problem because outdoor brands tested them differently.
-Decades of work to standardize those ratings thankfully means nearly all brands play by the same rules now, though those rules are complicated.
+Decades of work to standardize those ratings thankfully means that nearly all brands play by the same rules now, though those rules are complicated.
 Read Understanding Sleeping Bag Temperature Ratings for an in-depth explanation.
 Below are the highlights:

-Note that, while these test standards can be applied to most backpacking bags, certain types of bags are not covered.
+Note that while these test standards can be applied to most backpacking bags, certain types of bags are not covered.
 Sleeping bags without hoods, quilts (REI Co-op Magma Trail Quilt 30) and kids' bags (REI Co-op Kindercone) are all assigned temperature ratings by independent tests performed by the brands that make them.

 Bags are assigned two temperature ratings: comfort and limit ratings.
 Comfort rating is the lowest temperature at which the bag will keep the average cold sleeper comfortable and is generally the temperature assigned to women-specific bags.
 Lower-limit rating is the lowest temperature at which the bag will keep a warm sleeper comfortable and is generally the temperature assigned to men's or unisex bags.
 If a temperature rating omits the term "comfort" or "limit," then it's likely a brand's estimate, not an ISO or EN test result.
+Among our picks, the Mountain Hardwear Bishop Pass 0 Sleeping Bag has the lowest tested lower limit and comfort ratings, making it our favorite for cold-weather adventures.

 Not-so-fun fact: Women's (cold sleepers') bags that use the warmer "comfort rating" as their standard will inevitably be heavier than the equivalent men's (warm sleeper's) bags.
 It simply requires more of a given insulation to achieve more warmth.
 The rating standards aren't intended to give women bag buyers a weight penalty, but the net result is that that's exactly what happens for most bags.
 Because of this fact, many people will choose to buy the men's version of a bag.